tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### Protocol 2 - Inner-Product Verification through Multi-Exponentiation

 Protocol 2 performs inner-product verification through multi-exponentiation, the latter being a technique to reduce the number of computationally expensive exponentiations.
-The number of exponentiations are reduced to a single multi-exponentiation by delaying all the exponentiations until the last round.
+The number of exponentiations is reduced to a single multi-exponentiation by delaying all the exponentiations until the last round.
 Protocol 2 has a logarithmic number of rounds and in each round the *prover* $ \mathcal{P} $ and *verifier* $ \mathcal{V} $ compute a new set of generators.
 By unrolling the recursion these final $ g $ and $ h $ can be expressed in terms of the input generators $ \mathbf {g},\mathbf {h} \in \mathbb G^n $ as:

 $$
 g =  \prod _{i=1}^n g_i^{s_i} \in \mathbb{G}, \mspace{21mu} h=\prod _{i=1}^n h_i^{1/s_i} \in \mathbb{G}